 Our results of operations are materially affected by conditions in the mortgage market, the financial markets and the economy generally.
+Beginning in 2007, significant adverse changes in financial market conditions resulted in a deleveraging of the entire global financial system and the forced sale of large quantities of mortgage-related and other financial assets, which resulted in significant volatility in the market for mortgages and mortgage-related assets and significant losses by certain commercial banks, investment banks, REITs, and insurance companies with exposure to the residential mortgage market.
+The financial crisis and its aftermath impacted investor perception of the risk associated with residential MBS, real estate-related securities and various other asset classes in which we invest, which has continued, in varying degrees through the present.
 Concerns over monetary policy, inflation, energy costs, geopolitical issues, the availability and cost of credit, the mortgage market and the real estate market may contribute to increased volatility and diminished expectations for the economy and markets going forward.

 A substantial portion of our assets are classified for accounting purposes as "available-for-sale" and carried at fair value.
-Changes in the fair values of those assets are directly charged or credited to Other comprehensive income (loss), or OCI.
+Changes in the fair values of those assets are directly charged or credited to Other comprehensive income, or OCI.
 As a result, a decline in values may reduce the book value of our assets.
 Moreover, if the decline in value of an available-for-sale security is other-than-temporary, such decline will reduce earnings.